christopherobin/mage/lib/modules/ident/engines/userpass/Readme.md

 	# the number of iterations should be adapted to your hardware, at least 10k is recommended but
 	# if the servers are good enough you can go to way up, you will need to experiment for that one
 	# (maybe we should make a tool to measure the optimal amount of iterations?)
+	# this requires the salt option to be true
 	#pbdkf2:
 	#	iterations: 15000
 ```